GOOD MORNING, SIBLINGS!

 - How was each type of animal classified?

-An interesting note about Noah and Cane’s Wife: We are not told the description of clean and unclean animals until Leviticus but YHWH clearly shows that Noah has knowledge of it.
+An interesting note about Noah and Cain’s Wife: We are not told the description of clean and unclean animals until Leviticus but YHWH clearly shows that Noah has knowledge of it.
 From this we can surmise that there were rules, regulations, or teachings (whatever you want to call them) from YHWH that were known before the ten commandments era.
-This knowledge, which we are not privy to at this time, also holds the answers to where Cane and Abel’s wives came from, an oft asked question.
+This knowledge, which we are not privy to at this time, also holds the answers to where Cain and Abel’s wives came from, an oft asked question.

 If you keep your eyes open you’ll see many more incidents in which YHWH’s people were found obeying Him before written records of commandments were given.
 For example, YHWH calls mankind wicked but Noah righteous so clearly Noah lived righteously according to YHWH’s teachings of some sort.
 The Bible gives us an abundance of information, but sometimes we are left with gaps that we won’t be able to fill in for sure until He returns.
 However, in His Wisdom and Grace we know that the Father has given us all that we need in order to live according to His Wisdom and Will.